Have you ever wished…

-- If there’s a way to tap into stress-free writing formats and still help your kids prepare for academic writing?
+- To tap into stress-free writing formats and still help your kids prepare for academic writing?

 - For completed writing projects to tuck into the homeschool notebook at the end of the year?

-- Have you hoped for a less stressful way to tackle writing, the subject that always seems to slip to the bottom of the to-do list?
+- For a less stressful way to tackle writing, the subject that always seems to slip to the bottom of the to-do list?

 Middle School Writing Projects is designed to help you and your kids write across the curriculum in a supportive, gently directed environment.
 If you’re feeling a bit stymied for ideas or could use a helping hand in providing feedback and support in keeping writing projects on task, our Middle School Writing Projects four-week class can support you through the process.

 This class is designed to help turn your children’s non-fiction knowledge and personal experiences into meaningful writing projects.
 Best of all, they are polished projects that look beautiful in homeschool portfolios.

-From the initial stage of picking a topic and mini report format to stepping through revision and editing, your Middle School Writing Projects instructor offers warm, supportive, creative feedback that will walk you and your kids through the process with the project of your choice.
-You and your children will pick the non-fiction writing project that suits (750 word limit, please) and the instructor will support you in helping your child succeed at completing it.
+From the initial stage of picking a topic and mini report format to stepping through revision and editing, your Middle School Writing Projects instructor offers warm, supportive, creative feedback that will walk your kids through the process with the project of your choice.
+Your children will pick the non-fiction writing project that suits (750 word limit, please) and the instructor will support you in helping your child succeed at completing it.

 The end results will amaze and delight you both!